 Where precisely to set the parameters of an unemployment benefit system is not something that can be derived totally abstractly from ideologies and theories.
 You want a benefit that cushions everyone when they lose a job and provides them ample time and opportunity to look for work that they think is suitable.
 But you also want most people moving off the rolls after a while and you don’t want the rolls to be so big that it is really putting a damper on crucial production that people need to live.

 When looking at the unemployment rolls as they currently stand, it is hard to see why anyone would be especially alarmed by them.
 Benefit levels are decent and people do have a decent amount of time (I’d say too little) to look for work they think is suitable.
 People are moving off the rolls in significant numbers and the rolls are really not that large in the grand scheme of the economy.
-The 3.8 million people currently on UI represent 2.3 percent of the labor force and 1.2 percent of the population.

 The UI situation seems totally fine all things considered.
 The case for cuts is weak on all levels, but especially weak if you are interested in full employment in the Kaleckian sense of the word.
 Impoverishing people to flush them into jobs they are reluctant to accept is not good for those moved off the rolls, not good for those who are already in work, and especially not good for those who are still unable to find a job but now receive much lower or no benefits while they search.